 Precision Agriculture is the precise management of crops to increase both production and sustainability.
-The Certificate in Precision Agriculture is designed to allow you to gain knowledge and to develop experiential skill in precision agriculture by leveraging skills from your academic discipline.
-In this program, you will learn about the technologies used in precision agriculture (satellite imagery, global positioning systems) to measure and manage variability in crop production.
+This program is designed to allow you to gain knowledge and to develop experiential skill in precision agriculture by leveraging skills from your academic discipline.
+You will learn about the technologies used in precision agriculture (satellite imagery, global positioning systems, etc.) to measure and manage variability in crop production.

 - Open to current USask students only

-- Recommended for students in Agriculture and Bioresources, Engineering or Computer Science
+- Recommended for students in Agriculture and Bioresources, Engineering, Computer Science or Geography

 - Offered only at the main USask campus in Saskatoon